border-with-top-triangle

 Displays a hamburger menu which transitions to a cross button on hover.

-• Add distance between the bars using justify-content: space-between.
+display: flexwithflex-flow: column wrap. - Add distance between the bars using

-• Use transform-origin: left so that the bars rotate around the left point.
+transform-origin: leftso that the bars rotate around the left point.

 <div class="hamburger-menu">